Navigating mandatory Scope 3 emissions reporting in the EU, US, and beyond

 Aligned Incentives provides a science-based sustainability platform AITrack that helps global organizations effectively measure, report, and mitigate environmental impacts, while ensuring regulatory compliance.

-• Granular Scope 3 insights at scale: Powered by process-based life cycle assessment (LCA) models covering 300,000+ Scope 3 activities, AITrack enables rapid and accurate footprint assessment by impact drivers, down to individual suppliers, for each purchased good.
+• Granular Scope 3 insights at scale: Powered by process-based life cycle assessment (LCA) models covering 400,000+ Scope 3 activities, AITrack enables rapid and accurate footprint assessment by impact drivers, down to individual suppliers, for each purchased good.

-• Efficient Assurance: The robustness of AITrack and our accounting system ensures auditability, traceability, and security.
+• Efficient assurance: The robustness of AITrack and our accounting system ensures auditability, traceability, and security.
 It offers detailed documentation down to the line-item level, simplifying the auditing and assurance processes and setting you up for success.

 • Broad supplier and stakeholder collaboration: AITrack offers role-based and secure access to information tailored to various stakeholders, streamlining communication across divisions and with key suppliers.